CanonicalLtd/maas-docs/en/installconfig-subnets-dhcp.md

 In addition, if a node being deployed has an interface connected to the untagged VLAN and it has an IP assignment mode set to 'DHCP' then it will also get an address in this range.

+## Enabling DHCP via relay

+To enable DHCP on another VLAN and relay from the current VLAN the 'Relay DHCP' action is chosen instead of the 'Provide DHCP' action.

 ## Extending a reserved dynamic IP range